AOM French Airlines

-AOM French Airlines, previously named Air Outre-Mer, was the second-largest airline in France that operated from 1988 until 2001.
+AOM French Airlines was the second-largest airline in France that operated from 1991 until 2001.
 Its head office was in Building 363 at Orly Airport, Paray-Vieille-Poste.

 History

-Foundation
+Foundation through merger

-Air Outre Mer, or AOM for short, was founded in 1988 in the French overseas département of the island of Réunion and began scheduled passenger service in 1990 with a McDonnell Douglas DC-10-30 and a Dornier 228.
-In October 1991, Air Outre Mer merged with Air Minerve, a French airline which was based at Orly Airport and had operated since 1975.
-The two companies began operating under the name AOM French Airlines although the administrative name was "AOM-Minerve S.A.".
-Air Minerve was the first airline to compete directly with Air Inter on the French domestic airline market by opening a Paris (Orly) - Nice route in May 1990.
-In February 1999, Swissair acquired a 49% stake in the airline as a part of its "hunter strategy".
-For most of the decade, the airline fiercely competed with Air France on both the French domestic market and on the air routes to the French overseas territories.
+Air Outre Mer S.A., or AOM for short, was founded in July 1987 in the French overseas département of Réunion island and began services on 28 May 1990, locally with a Dornier 228 and a overseas with a McDonnell Douglas DC-10-30.
+In October 1991, Air Outre Mer agreed to merge with Minerve, a French airline which was based at Orly Airport and had operated since 1975.
+Minerve had been the first airline to compete directly with Air Inter on the French domestic airline market by opening a Paris (Orly) - Nice route in May 1991.
+However, Minerve's history had been marked by clashes and restrictions imposed by the State to protect "its company Air France" (refused aircraft changes, refusal to take off in France and therefore obligation to transfer the passengers by train to Brussels, etc.).